 They moved marketing budgets from other parts of the portfolio to fund the launch.

-Marketing mistake 7 - Shout when it's not worth shouting about
+Mistake 7 - Shout when it's not worth shouting about

 One of the marketing mistakes they made though was not giving enough attention to the quality of the new product.